Center for Multicultural Affairs

 - An essay/personal statement explaining how an education will help you achieve your future goals, or describe an event that has had an impact on your academic and/or personal development.

 - Official score reports of the SAT, ACT, or TOEFL exam are preferred.
 This information is not necessary for transfer students unless requested.

-- Transfer students will need to submit a Marist HEOP Transfer Eligibility Form from all of the institutions attended in the past to verify that you were previously enrolled in an opportunity program
+- Transfer students will need to submit a Marist HEOP Transfer Eligibility Form from all of the institutions attended in the past to verify that they were previously enrolled in an opportunity program

 After applications have been reviewed, those most qualified and suited to the program will be invited to a required on-campus interview.
 When calling to schedule the interview, the applicant must have all of the financial documents in hand to answer questions on his/her economic eligibility for HEOP.
 Students must also bring the most current grade report to this meeting.